 Most people who work in Mexico’s tourism industry speak at least the basic level of English, but …

-Speaking even basic Spanish can go a long way!
+Speaking at least some Spanish can go a long way!

 The further you get from the tourist zone, the less English you should expect.
 What’s great about visiting these places is that you can see the real Mexico!

-When it comes to Mexico travel, many people are concerned about safety, but speaking the language makes you feel a lot safer as you are able to understand things and properly assess a situation.😉
+When it comes to Mexico travel, many people are concerned about safety, but speaking the language makes you feel a lot safer as you can communicate and properly assess a situation.😉

 Grab a couple of textbooks and get your Spanish game on!